DEFRA/ffc-development-guide/docs/secrets-management.md

 ## Client-side git secret detection

-All developers are required to [install detect-secrets](developer-laptop-setup/install-detect-secrets.md) when working on open-source FFC git repositories in github.
+All developers are required to [install detect-secrets](developer-laptop-setup/install-detect-secrets.md) when working on open-source FFC git repositories in GitHub.

 ### Setting up a new FFC git repository